Ormai in Italian

 You should know what to do at this point (by now).

-Ormai to emphasize the passing of time
+How to use ormai to emphasize the passing of time?

 Sometimes, we use ormai to emphasize the passing of time.
-In this case, we could translate it as “already“.
+In this case, we could translate it as already.

 Sono ormai due settimane che non ci vediamo.